-The UK has revealed a new VAT model for the cross-border sale of goods to UK customers.
-The new model is effective from the end of the Brexit transition period (i.e. January 1, 2021).
+The UK has revealed a new VAT model for the cross-border sale of goods to Great Britain (GB) customers.
+New information from HMRC specifically states that additional guidance for goods sold in Northern Ireland will come at a later date.
+The new VAT model is effective from the end of the Brexit transition period (i.e. January 1, 2021).

 So, what will actually happen on January 1, 2021?
-Firstly, the VAT due on UK sales via online marketplaces will be due at the point of sale, rather than the current rules that deem VAT to be collected at the point of importation.
-As a result, online marketplaces that facilitate cross-border sales to UK customers will be responsible for collecting and accounting for the UK VAT due on these sales for consignments below £135.
+The VAT due on GB sales via online marketplaces will be due at the point of sale, rather than the current rules that deem VAT to be collected at the point of importation.
+As a result, online marketplaces that facilitate cross-border sales to GB customers will be responsible for collecting and accounting for the UK VAT due on these sales for consignments below £135.
 In the case of consignments above £135 the collection will still be done at the customer level upon delivery of the goods.

-These rules also mirror the ones recently introduced on VAT collection on the cross-border sale of low-value goods in Norway, New Zealand and Australia with a much lower threshold.
-The relevant thresholds in these jurisdictions are as follows: Norway (circa £257), New Zealand (circa £520) and Australia (circa £555).
+These rules mirror those recently introduced on VAT collection on the cross-border sale of low-value goods in Norway, New Zealand and Australia with a much lower threshold.
+The relevant thresholds in these jurisdictions are: Norway (circa £257), New Zealand (circa £520) and Australia (circa £555).
 It also follows the recommendation in the OECD report on the role of digital platforms on collection of VAT published in 2019.

-One area that is interesting in the UK legislation that differs from those of other countries that have introduced low-value good rules is that it does not only focus on cross-border sales.
-On this point the UK follows the EU approach where the platform is liable for VAT paid on the sale of goods already in the country by a foreign seller.
+One area in the UK legislation that differs from the other jurisdictions to have introduced VAT rules on low-value goods is that it does not only focus on cross-border sales.
+On this point, the UK follows the EU approach where the platform is liable for VAT paid on the sale of goods already in the country by a foreign seller.
 There is no consignment value threshold that applies.
 Platform liability is triggered despite the foreign seller having a VAT registration in the UK.

 The UK’s motivation for this change is clear in their communication explaining the new VAT model.
 “This will ensure that goods from EU and non-EU countries are treated in the same way and that UK businesses are not disadvantaged by competition from VAT free imports.
 It will also improve the effectiveness of VAT collection on imported goods and address the problem of overseas sellers failing to pay the right amount of VAT on sales of goods that are already in the UK at the point of sale.”